engelant/borg-cygwin/README.md

 ---
 ## Running Borg
+You can find a premade installer, for both x86 and x86_64 [here](https://github.com/engelant/borg-cygwin/releases).
+Or just build it yourself, have a look at the [Build Borg Installer](#build-borg-installer) section.

 I can't state how **important** it is to install and run the proper bitness for your system.
 While **64bit** on 32bit systems won't run I presume, **32bit** on 64bit will just run fine until you want to utilize something like vssadmin or shadowcopies, as in a 32bit bash environment the required libraries/services are unavailible!

 After Installation of the release pachage you should find a cygwin small environment in the Borg installation folder.
 There is also a backupscript.example file, you can use as a start point.